Vox clara ecce intonat

-Vox clara ecce intonat is a Latin hymn used traditionally in the Liturgy of the Hours at Lauds during Advent.
-An alternative version of the same hymn begins "En clara vox redarguit."
+"Vox clara ecce intonat" is a Latin hymn used traditionally in the Liturgy of the Hours at Lauds during Advent.
+An alternative version of the same hymn begins "En clara vox redarguit".

 History

 The original version of the hymn dates from the 6th century.
 Whilst it has been attributed to a number of different authors, including St Ambrose, it is generally recorded in modern books as "anonymous."
 As a result of Pope Urban VIII's revision of the Breviary, the hymn was re-written in a more classical Latin style and published in 1632, with the opening line "En clara vox redarguit."

 Style

-The hymn is written in iambic dimeter and it is a retelling of the preaching of John the Baptist, announcing the coming of Christ in Luke's Gospel.
+The hymn is written in iambic dimeter and it is a retelling of the preaching of John the Baptist, announcing the coming of Christ in the Gospel of Luke.